An Activity-Based Model of Transport Demand for Greater Melbourne: Method

 \section{Method}

+Our method is heavily based on daily trips for the Greater Melbourne population sample in \acrfull{vista} 2012-18 data\footnote{\url{https://transport.vic.gov.au/about/data-and-research/vista}}, which has been made openly available by the Department of Transport. \vista sampled approximately 1\% of the Greater Melbourne population using a multi-stage, variable-proportion, clustered sampling of household addresses within \gls{sa1}\footnote{\gls{sa1} regions cover approximately 400 households, there being 10,289 \gls{sa1} regions within Greater Melbourne as per census 2016.} regions.
+For this work, we used anonymized data for 174,270 trips, representing 49,453 persons from 21,941 households.

-The overall process for building the synthetic population, including the different data used in different steps, is outlined in Figure~\ref{fig:method}.
-Conceptually the process takes the daily trips for the Greater Melbourne population sample in \vista, creates an activity generation model from them, and then uses the model to generate as many \vista-like daily travel plans as desired by the user.
-These activity-trip chains are then matched by demographic features to census-like persons sampled from a full synthetic census population for Greater Melbourne made available by \cite{wickramasinghe2020building}.
-The result is a synthetic population of individuals that have \begin{inparaenum}[(a)] \item demographic attributes consistent with census 2016 at the \gls{sa2} level\footnote{\gls{sa2} approximately covers a typical population centre in Australia, there being 307 such in Greater Melbourne as per census 2016.}; \item sensible home locations assigned from suitable street addresses in those areas; \item daily activity plans consistent with the kinds of daily plans persons of their demographic makeup have in the \vista data; and \item activities' times, durations, and locations, as well as mode of travel used to travel between them, consistent with \vista residents of those areas. \end{inparaenum}
+The overall process for building the activity-based transport demand, including the different data used in different steps, is outlined in Figure~\ref{fig:method}.
+Conceptually, the process takes the daily trips for the Greater Melbourne population sample in \vista, creates an activity generation model from them, and then uses that model to generate as many \vista-like daily travel plans as desired by the user.
+These activity-trip chains are then matched by demographic attributes to census-like persons sampled from a full synthetic census population for Greater Melbourne made available by \cite{wickramasinghe2020building}.
+The result is a synthetic population of individuals that have: \begin{inparaenum}[(a)] \item demographic attributes consistent with census 2016 at the \gls{sa2} level\footnote{\gls{sa2} approximately covers a typical population center in Australia, there being 307 such in Greater Melbourne according to census 2016.}; \item sensible home locations assigned from suitable street addresses in those areas; \item daily activity plans consistent with the kinds of daily plans persons of their demographic makeup have in the \vista data; and \item activities' times, durations, and locations, as well as mode of travel used to travel between them, consistent with \vista residents of those areas. \end{inparaenum}

-The process is fully automated and has been optimised to parallelise aspects using multiple cores where available for speedup, making it suitable for use on desktop machines and high performance infrastructure alike.
-To give the reader an appreciation for computing requirements and run times, to build a 10\% population sample for Greater Melbourne corresponding to 311,788 unique synthetic individuals with their full travel diaries took 16 hours and 23 minutes on our test machine with 16 cores (Intel i7-6900K 3.20GHz) and 32GB RAM.
+The process is fully automated and has been optimized to parallelize aspects using multiple cores where available for speedup, making it suitable for use on desktop machines and high performance infrastructure alike.
+To give the reader an appreciation for computing requirements and run times, building a 10\% population sample for Greater Melbourne corresponding to 311,788 unique synthetic agents with their full travel diaries took 16 hours and 23 minutes on our test machine with 16 cores (Intel i7-6900K 3.20GHz) and 32GB RAM.